See a Doctor

 How can we improve access to quality medical care for EDS?

 Efforts are underway to improve the diagnosis of EDS, including increasing awareness and education among healthcare professionals, advocating for patient-centered care, and promoting research to better understand the genetic and clinical aspects of the syndrome.
 For patients struggling to get a diagnosis, connecting with EDS advocacy groups and seeking out healthcare providers with expertise in EDS can be helpful steps.
-One of the ways these challenges may be solved is through the Ehlers-Danlos Society’s Centers and Networks of Excellence program which we explain below.
+One of the ways these challenges may be solved is through the Ehlers-Danlos Society’s Centers and Networks of Excellence program and their list of providers.

 Sources: